towercomputers/toweros/README.md

 ### 1.1.
 Hardware configuration

 You must have a Thin Client (typically a laptop like a Lenovo X270) connected to TWO unmanaged switches and one or more Raspberry PI 4 computers connected on the same switches.
+For each Raspberry PI you must have a sd-card and an USB-3 key.

 ### 1.2.
 TowerOS-ThinClient